niklasramo/mezr/README.md

 ### .rect()

 Returns an object containing the provided element's dimensions and offsets.
 This is basically a helper method for calculating an element's dimensions and offsets simultaneously.
-Mimics the native [getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) method with the added bonus of allowing to provide the *edge* of the element.
+Mimics the native [getBoundingClientRect](https://developer.mozilla.org/en-US/docs/Web/API/Element/getBoundingClientRect) method with the added bonus of allowing to define the *edge layer* of the element, and also the element from which the offset is calculated.

 **`.rect( el, [ edge ] )`**

+Get rect data of the element with the offset calculated relative to the document.

 * **el** &nbsp;&mdash;&nbsp; *element / window / document*
   * Accepts any DOM element, the document object or the window object.